Skip to content

 The output is a matrix where the rows are the number of i and columns the number of j.
 The value is the percentage (range 0 to 1) of simulations where Phenomiser corrected ranked the disease of target number 1.

-Usage in details
+Usage in detail

-Help
+Help information

 Run the app with "-h" to print out a list of all arguments: